Herta Knacki FootBall: The Football Machine

 It makes spontaneity measurable

 Most people can say they are spontaneous.
 Departure Roulette forces a binary choice in public.
 Press or walk away.
 The brand promise becomes an observable action.
+Because the choice is binary and public, it creates proof people can retell without needing extra context.

 It raises stakes without needing complex rules